rsvim/rfc/6-ColoringAndSyntaxParser.md

      2. (Add) Parse the changed buffer.
   2. Render stage: same with the "Total parsing" case.

-The most time-costing step should be the 4th step in total parsing when opening a buffer.
+The most time-costing step should be the 4th step in total parsing, and the 2nd step in incremental parsing.
 The problem scale grows with the buffer size.
 A decision need to make, that whether we should parsing the whole buffer in async, to avoid blocking main thread of the editor.

 There already have some existing work: